 After the War of 1812, many new settlers came over from the Canadian provinces.
 The settlement was organized as a plantation in 1826.
 Besides the New Salem grant, the town of Houlton included the grant to Williams College given in 1815 with this part of the town known for a long time as Foxcroft.
 An unclear international boundary line slowed progress in development of Houlton and Northern Maine.
 It delayed the iron rails from a much needed railroad clearing train roadways.
 From opening up Aroostook County until the several treaties led to a final boundary resolution of where Maine ended and Canada began.
 Here is the link for more on what the latest US Census information for Houlton Maine shows.
-The population of Houlton Maine is hovering around 5800 friendly souls.

 Exit 305 is the Houlton International Airport and industrial park last chance to turn before entering the customs / immigration border crossing into New Brunswick Canada.
 Yes you need your passport.